 No local DHCP servers:

 By design, Stanford runs Enterprise DHCP servers which hand out IP-based network addresses ONLY to registered devices.
-To ensure network stability and security, it is prohibited for any user or IT support person to run a local DHCP server (on a computer, printer, etc.)
+To ensure network stability and security, it is prohibited for any user or IT support person to run a local DHCP server (on a computer, printer, etc.) Devices that are (mis)configured to distribute IP address will be blocked from the network.

 Disconnection of misbehaving devices: